JimGalasyn/JimGalasyn.github.io/pages/ksql/docs/developer-guide/processing-log.md

 You can query the stream just like you would any other KSQL stream.

-You can also create the stream yourself by issuing the following DDL:
+You can also create the stream yourself by issuing the following DDL statement:

 ```sql
 ksql> CREATE STREAM PROCESSING_LOG_STREAM (